 Bingen located herself firmly within the prophetic tradition of the Old Testament.
 But several modern studies, including those of Charles Singer and Jonathan Sacks have suggested she suffered form a particular affliction of migraine called Scintillating Scotia, which produces an aura or flickering spot in the centre of the visual field before a migraine comes on.
 Certain very particular visual effects have been recorded; the most interesting are parallels with Second World War camouflage (such as Wadworth’s dazzle patterns) and Widmanstatten patterns.

-Compromised of patterns of green and blue screen emulsions, Know The Ways will act as a backdrop to the talks in the magazine, but also as a matt upon which Al-Maria’s video work on the same subject will be projected in the post-production of the recorded talks.
-This will create a scintillating ‘miraculous’ aura around the speaker, and a vision-like experience in the eye of the beholder.
+Compromised of patterns created in green and blue screen emulsion paint, Know The Ways acts as a backdrop to the talks in The Magazine, but also as a ‘cinematic matte’ upon which Al-Maria’s video work on the same subject will be projected in the post-production of the recorded talks.
+This creates a scintillating ‘miraculous’ aura around the speaker, and a vision-like experience in the eye of the beholder.